 American made fashion has long been outsourced by major brands, who actually have the ability to set up domestic production, but choose not to do so due to profit margins and pressure from stock holders.
 It is so refreshing and exciting to see MADI’s approach out the gate to take on domestic manufacturing and impact local lives within her own community.

-Over the last 8 years, through the sales of millions of headphones and speakers worldwide (D2C, Delta Air Lines, Nordstrom, Barney’s and more), LSTN and its customers have been able to give the gift of sound too over 35,000 people through Starkey in the U.S., Peru, Mexico, China, Dominican Republic, Shri Lanka, Rwanda, Indonesia, Kenya and Uganda!
+Over the past 8 years, by selling millions of headphones and speakers globally (including D2C, Delta Air Lines, Nordstrom, Barney’s, and others), LSTN, along with its customers, has had the remarkable opportunity to bestow the joy of sound upon more than 35,000 individuals across various countries like the U.S., Peru, Mexico, China, the Dominican Republic, Sri Lanka, Rwanda, Indonesia, Kenya, and Uganda.

 3 in 5 youth in Africa are unemployed and lack skills, The era92 mission is to make this statistic irrelevant by implementing technology training pathways for individuals living in extreme poverty in Uganda.